MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 where the term :math:`\begin{pmatrix}k \\ \vec{m}\end{pmatrix} = \frac{k!}{c_1!\,c_2!..c_{\nu}!}` is the `multinomial coefficient <https://en.wikipedia.org/wiki/Multinomial_theorem>`_ with :math:`\vec{m}` the vector of :math:`\nu` variables orders :math:`c_i, i=1..\nu` in the monomial and :math:`|\vec{m}| = \sum_i c_i` its total order.
 Again, we may mention that each term :math:`\frac{1}{k!} \begin{pmatrix}k \\ \vec{m}\end{pmatrix} \frac{\partial^k f}{\partial X^{\vec{m}}}\bigg\rvert_{A}` corresponds strictly to a coefficient stored in the :type:`tpsa` and :type:`ctpsa` objects.

-An important point to mention is related to the *multinomial coefficient* and its relevance when computing physical quantities such as high order anharmonicities, e.g. chromaticities.
-When the physical quantity corresponds to the derivative of the function :math:`f^{(k)}_A`, the coefficient must be multiplied by :math:`c_1!\,c_2!\,..c_{\nu}!` in order to obtain the correct value.
+An important point to mention here is related to the *multinomial coefficient* and its relevance when computing physical quantities such as high order anharmonicities, e.g. chromaticities.
+When the quantity sought corresponds to the derivative of the function :math:`f^{(k)}_A`, the coefficient must be multiplied by :math:`c_1!\,c_2!\,..c_{\nu}!` in order to obtain the correct value.

 Approximation
 -------------

-As already said, TPSAs do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed using AD.
+As already said, the TPSAs themselves do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed using AD.
 AD relies on the fact that any computer program can execute a sequence of elementary arithmetic operations and functions, and apply the chain rule to them repeatedly to automatically compute the derivatives to machine precision.

 So when TPSAs introduce appromixation errors?
 When they are used as *interpolation functions* to approximate by substitution or perturbation, values at positions :math:`a+h` away from their initial point :math:`a`: